whosonfirst/whosonfirst-properties/properties/name.md

 _Example: nep_x_unknown_

 ## {lang}_x_variant
 An uncommon "variant" name used for a place.
-Used in Pelias and to generate language-specific map labels.
+Used in mapping and geocoding software and to generate language-specific map labels.

 _Example: ger_x_variant_